ethiago007/lastproject/ACEDU.camp/README.md

 1. The navbar was hard to achieve
 2. It was hard to fit the second background image
 3. It was hard to spread out page3
+4. To create is for some reason annoyingly stressful
 ## WEBPAGE LINK
 https://ethiago007.github.io/adroitsoft
 ## CONTACT INFORMATION